vuvuvu/HACKTOBER-DEV/README.md

----
-title: Hacktober Dev - Hackiness Level Analyzer
-tags: hacktoberfest, cli, git analytics, hackiness measurement, developer assessment, code quality quick summary: Measure your hackiness level through comprehensive development habit analysis with this CLI tool date created: 2025-10-05 date updated: 2025-10-06
----

 # 🎃 Hacktober Dev - Hackiness Level Analyzer

+__I am in two minds about hacktoberfest, hits on a desire to contribute to open source, and also my disdain for wasting others' time with hacky code or half baked solutions.
+Now in 2025 with AI, I feel that more than ever, it's important to be able to gauge how much of a hack you are as a developer, and not mistake advancement in LLM models with advancements in developer skills__

-**Discover your true hackiness level!** This CLI tool analyzes your Git repository to measure how "hacky" your development practices are, providing a comprehensive hackiness score based on your coding patterns, commit habits, and development workflow.
+``Discover your true hackiness level!`` This CLI tool analyzes your Git repository to measure how "hacky" your development practices are, providing a comprehensive hackiness score based on your coding patterns, commit habits, and development workflow.

-> **Philosophy:** Hackiness isn't about bad code - it's about understanding your development patterns and finding the balance between speed and quality that works for you.

-## 🎯 What is Hackiness?
+##  What is Hackiness? its about knowing thyself.

 Your **Hackiness Level** is a comprehensive score (0-100) that measures: